al6x/pl0t/api/java/readme.md

       new Row("Angus Mengsk", 50,    100, false),
       new Row("Amon",         15000, 500, true),
     };
-    page.table("Some table", table_data,
+    // Flexible JSON used, you can omit quotes page.table("Some table", table_data,
       "{\n" +
       "  columns: [\n" +